PrincetonUniversity/VST/doc/catalog-of-examples.md

 - **Composable:** Even if they are not in the same logical framework, the _specification_ of the C-program proof should be able to mention operators from the functional model (function names and other abstractions) so that the low-level and high-level theorems can be composed "on paper".
 - **Low-expressive:** The proof system for C-program proofs should be expressive enough to verify "dusty deck" programs that do all-too-clever things with data representations.
 - **High-expressive:** The proof system for high-level proofs should be expressive enough to verify high-level specifications with entirely nontrivial application-specific mathematics.
+- **Modular:**  The verification should be in a style of "modular verification of modular programs with data abstraction".
+In VST (for example) the verification should be in the form of a [Verified Software Unit (VSU)](https://softwarefoundations.cis.upenn.edu/vc-current/VSU_intro.html).
+Many verifications listed in this catalog are not "modular" in the VSU sense, but even those are modular in the sense that each function is verified w.r.t. its own function-spec, and the verification of caller is depends only on the *specification* of the callee, and not on its function-body.
 - **Open-source:** The C program and its proofs (low-level and high-level) should be open-source so that people can examine and compare them.
 - **Documented:** The verification should be (if possible) documented in a paper so people can understand what it's about.
+- **32/64-bit:**  The C program and its proofs are portable to C implementations with 32-bit pointers or 64-bit pointers.
+But not all C programs are portable in that way, and even where the program is portable, the proof might not be.
+Programs/proofs that are not portable are marked here as 32-bit or 64-bit.

 Here we provide a catalog of such verifications.
 So far, all of these are done with the Verified Software Toolchain, but we welcome examples done with other verifiers
 (contribute to this list by pull request).